Stop It Now confidential helpline0808 1000 900

 What you’ll get from us

-We offer hybrid working (with a minimum of 2 days working from the office).
-We offer a NEST pension, 25 days annual leave rising to 30 days (plus statutory bank holidays) after 5 years’ service, up to 5 days learning and development per year, an employee assistance programme and the option of Benenden medical cover.
+We offer hybrid working, with a minimum of 2 days working from the office.
+We offer a NEST pension, 25 days annual leave rising to 30 days (plus statutory bank holidays) after 5 years’ service, up to 5 days learning and development per year to make sure you stay on top of your game, an employee assistance programme and the option of Benenden medical cover.

 How to apply

-We really welcome informal conversations with prospective candidates about the role and the charity in advance of the deadline.
-Please feel free to contact Director of Operations, Adrian McNulty on 07719 911486.
+We really welcome informal conversations with prospective candidates about the role and the charity before the deadline.
+Please feel free to contact Head of Advocacy and Communications, Michael Walsh, on mwalsh@lucyfaithfull.org.uk.

 An application form and equal opportunities monitoring form are included within this pack.
-We look forward to receiving your completed documents by 12:00pm on Monday 11th March.
+We look forward to receiving your completed documents by 5pm on 21st July.
 Please send your completed application to hr@lucyfaithfull.org.uk.
-Interviews will take place on 25th or 28th March.
+Interviews will take place on 30th July.
 We reserve the right to close the post early.
 If you have not been contacted within 2 weeks of the closing date you have been unsuccessful with your application.

 Please note the successful candidate will be required to undergo an enhanced DBS check for this position.